balerum03/micro_reddit/README.md

 ## How to run tests

-- In the terminal from the project repository, type `rails console` and run all test units as displayed in the the Ordin projects ``https://www.theodinproject.com/courses/ruby-on-rails/lessons/building-with-active-record-ruby-on-rails``
+- In the terminal from the project repository, type `rails console` and run all test units as displayed in the the Odin projects ``https://www.theodinproject.com/courses/ruby-on-rails/lessons/building-with-active-record-ruby-on-rails``

 # Authors